NathiDhliso/RTdynamicBCProd2025/backend/DEPLOYMENT.md

 ### General Issues
 - Ensure all environment variables are set
 - Check that AWS SES is configured for your email domain
-- Verify CORS settings allow your frontend domain
+- Verify CORS settings allow your frontend domain# Deployment trigger - permissions updated 2025-09-11 08:02:16